 What are the best slicer settings for lithophanes?
-How can you improve the quality of your lithophane with the slicer settings?
+How can you improve the quality of lithophanes?
+Learn which slicer & print settings you need to know to create the best lithophane!

 Your 3D-model is made up of many points (vertexes) and triangles (faces) connecting these points together.
 An STL file will contain only this information and is the pefered format to save models in because of the relatively small file sizes you can get.
 Lithophanes often have many many of these points and triangles to make sure that your image comes out nicely to account for every pixel in your image.
 Lithophanes can even have many millions of points and triangles making up the 3D-model, which is what makes the file size of lithophanes so large.